JuliaGeometry/Meshes.jl/README.md

 seriously and value any type of feedback.

 Contributors are kindly asked to adhere to the [ColPrac](https://github.com/SciML/ColPrac) guidelines, and more specifically:

+- Issues:
+  - should discuss a concrete problem
+  - should contain actionable items
+  - should be marked with existing labels
+  - should contain references if possible
 - Pull Requests:
+  - should only do one thing
   - should adopt the existing code style
-  - should only do one thing
   - should define appropriate tests for code changes

-If you have questions, don't hesitate to ask.
-Join our community in our [zulip channel](https://julialang.zulipchat.com/#narrow/stream/275558-meshes.2Ejl).
+If you have questions or would like to brainstorm ideas in general, don't hesitate to start a thread in our
+[zulip channel](https://julialang.zulipchat.com/#narrow/stream/275558-meshes.2Ejl).
+As ideas become concrete, they can be converted into GitHub issues for further action.

 [docs-stable-img]: https://img.shields.io/badge/docs-stable-blue?style=flat-square
 [docs-stable-url]: https://JuliaGeometry.github.io/Meshes.jl/stable